department-of-veterans-affairs/vets-website/_vre/service-disabled/start-business.md

 <div markdown="1">

-### Available Benefits
+### Available benefits
 - Coordination services and assistance developing a proposed business plan.
 - Analysis of your business concept.
-- Training in small-business operations, marketing and finances.
+- Training in small-business operations, marketing, and finances.
 - Guidance in obtaining adequate resources to implement the business plan.
-- VR&E may also provide minimum stocks, essential equipment and business license fees.
+- VR&E may also provide minimum stocks, essential equipment, and business license fees.

 </div>